MaxWolf-01/sentinel2-landcover-classification/README.md

 python src/train_simple_fintune.py  # specify config via "--config".
 List available and default values via "--help"
 ```
 Configs like `debug` can be used to debug with a lower batch size, no logger, etc.
+Give the run name a prefix via `--name` to make it easier to find in the logs / wandb.

 ### Developer Infos